dvmorozov/expenses/how-to-track-everyday-expenses.md

 ![Add new expense category](https://dvmorozov.github.io/expenses/assets/images/2015-09-19_11h59_09.png)

-Type category name and, optionally, category month budget.
+Type the category name and optionally category month budget.

 After that select expenses from list or add new expense.